 - Atypical chest pain.

 - Abdominal tenderness.

 - Ascites with portal hypertension.

 - Seizures and/or altered mental state (with cerebral infection).

 - Microscopic examination of stool or urine is the gold standard for diagnosis but requires the adult worms to be producing eggs.

 - Serology can diagnose less advanced infections:

 - Antigen detection is used in endemic areas and antibody tests elsewhere.
-It usually takes 4 to 8 weeks for seroconversion to occur, although it can be up to 22 weeks and serology remains positive for 2 years after eradication.
+It usually takes 4-8 weeks for seroconversion to occur, although it can be up to 22 weeks and serology remains positive for two years after eradication.

 - The antibody test cannot be used to differentiate active and past illness (therefore, it is not useful in endemic areas) and does not allow quantification of the egg burden.

 - FBC shows eosinophilia and anaemia.